Restoring Family Links: History

-Even before, at the very origin of the Red Cross, the Movement's founder, Henry Dunant, wrote of taking a message from dying soldier Claudius Mazuet to his parents in A Memory of Solferino.
+During the formation of the Red Cross, the Red Cross Movement's founder, Henry Dunant, wrote of taking a message from dying soldier Claudius Mazuet to his parents in A Memory of Solferino.
 A similar effort was undertaken in the Balkans in 1912.
 Here the ICRC set up an agency to help families send packages to family members held prisoners.

 During the First World War, in accordance with the mandate it had received from the 4th International Conference of the Red Cross in 1887, the ICRC set up the International Agency of Prisoners of War.
 By the end of the war it had handled over 7 million records.

 During the Second World War the ICRC created the Central Prisoners of War Agency, now the Central Tracing Agency in Geneva.
 The Agency gathered and recorded data received from governments about prisoners of war.
 The information was used to respond to enquiries from families who were looking for news about their loved ones.
 By the end of 1946, the Agency had received and forwarded more than twenty million letters and cards addressed to prisoners of war and interned civilians.

 Since then, tracing people separated by conflict, disaster and migration has become a core element of the Red Cross and Red Crescent work.
 In 2012, the ICRC together with the National Red Cross and Red Crescent Societies handled more than 279,000 family messages, facilitated 227,500 phone calls, registered over 3,500 separated children and reunited more than 2,300 children with their families.